Khaledayman9/Pixel-Point-Processing-Webpage/README.md

 # Pixel-point-processing-Webpage
 A webpage using HTML, CSS and JavaScript, showing the different pixel-point-processing techniques such as Increase Brightness.
 Decrease Brightness.
 Increasing Contrast.
 Decrease Contrast.
 Inverse (Negative of the Image).
+This supports only JPEG and PNG image formats.

 # Requirements
 Implement decreasing brightness, increasing contrast, decreasing contrast and inverse functions (negative of an image) that will be applied on a grayscale image.